JasellR/TelDirectory/README.md

     The application will start on port `3000` (as configured in `package.json`).

 3.  **Deployment Considerations:**
-    *   **`ivoxsdir` Directory**: The `ivoxsdir` directory (with all its XML files and lowercase structural subfolders: `zonebranch`, `branch`, `department`, and `mainmenu.xml`) **must be present at the location specified in the application's settings** (or at the project root if using the default).
+    *   **`ivoxsdir` Directory**: The `ivoxsdir` directory (with all its XML files and correct casing for subfolders: `zonebranch`, `branch`, `department` as lowercase, and `MainMenu.xml` as PascalCase) **must be present at the location specified in the application's settings** (or at the project root if using the default).
 The application reads these files at runtime.
 If you configured a custom absolute path in settings, ensure that path is accessible to the production server process.
-    *   **(If IP Phone Service enabled) IP Address/Hostname & Port**: Ensure that the URLs within your XML files point to the correct public IP address or hostname and port of your production server (e.g., `http://your.server.com:3000/ivoxsdir/mainmenu.xml`).
+    *   **(If IP Phone Service enabled) IP Address/Hostname & Port**: Ensure that the URLs within your XML files point to the correct public IP address or hostname and port of your production server (e.g., `http://your.server.com:3000/ivoxsdir/MainMenu.xml`).
 Use the Settings page to configure and apply these.
     *   **Firewall**: Make sure your server's firewall allows incoming connections on the port the application is running on (e.g., port 3000) from the network where your IP phones are located.
     *   **Process Manager**: For long-running production deployments, use a process manager like PM2.
         ```bash